What is Sterilization ? 9 Types and Methods in Microbiology

 Chemical method of sterilization

-The gas penetrates quickly into the material like steam so, sterilization is effective.
+The gas penetrates quickly into the material like steam, so sterilization is effective.

-But the chances of explosion and cost factors are to be considered.
+However, the chances of explosion and cost factors are to be considered.

 The gasses used for sterilization are very poisonous.